azusakou/rna/README.md

 # RNA
-This code is a reinforcement environment for inversing RNA folding. you can design a algirtheom based on it.
+This code is a reinforcement environment for inversing RNA folding.
+You can design a algirtheom based on it.
 Every one use it! if you want to publish paper with this code, just mention this code in acknowledgment, thanks! install swig first
 Linux: !apt-get install swig3.0